mtaha-sec/bash-apocalypse/README.md

 ---

----

-*Built to understand how vulnerabilities work and how to defend against them.* hjnhjfj
+*Built to understand how vulnerabilities work and how to defend against them.* ;)